 “We were not afraid at first,” he said.
 “We thought it was a war game, and I ran to see the show.”

 As in my story, Jimmy and his family did seek shelter toward the mountains in the Waimalu Valley.
 When he returned home, Jimmy realized his best friend and neighbor, Toshi Yamamoto, had disappeared.
 The Jimmy in my book shares a similar story.
 In real life, Jimmy did not find out until 71 years later what really happened to Toshi, and how he and his family were forced to leave their home because they were Japanese.

 A few days after the attack, Jimmy had gone to get the family cow, which had been tied up in the cane field.
 There was a curfew on and it was still dark.
 A soldier appeared out of nowhere and pointed his gun and bayonet at Jimmy.
 Though Jimmy was Chinese, the soldier had mistaken him for a Japanese invader.
 That was a story too good not to appear in my book!

 When Jimmy grew up, he joined the Hawaii Air National Guard and was later drafted into the Army.
 He went on to serve in the U.S. Army Corps of Engineers and eventually retired after 42 years of federal service.
-He enjoys traveling and spending time with his ever-growing family.
+He enjoyed traveling and spending time with his ever-growing family.
 Jimmy passed away on November 25, 2019.